MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 ### How do I know when a sync is in progress?

-During regular use a Frontline worker will observe a notification during:
+During regular use, a frontline worker will receive a notification during:

 - Initial sync going offline for the first time.
-- Manual refresh by clicking "Refresh" button on a grid.
+- Manual refresh by selecting **Refresh** button on a grid.
-- Large incremntal sync, such as if the application has been closed for multiple days over the weekend.
+- Large incremental sync, such as if the app has been closed for multiple days (like over the weekend, for instance).

-These notifications will continue to displaly while the sync is in progress.
-The larger incremental sync will include an inline Refresh button once complete to refresh the current view with latest data.
+These notifications will continue to display while the sync is in progress.
+The larger incremental sync will include an inline refresh button once complete to refresh the current view with latest data.

-The Offline Status page in the application, available from the sitemap, can also be viewed to see which tables have been sycnronized and the last date/time of the sync.
+The **Offline Status** page in the app, available from the sitemap, can also be viewed to see which tables have been synchronized and the last date and time of the sync.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service (D365) Sync Notifications.](./media/syncnotifications.png)